ganhj99/ganhj99/README.md

 ### Hi there 👋

-I am Gan Hong Jian, currently in my final year, majoring in Software Systems Development at Tunku Abdul Rahman University College (TAR UC).

-- 🔭 I’m currently working on a small project which streamline the process of order management.
-- 🌱 I’m currently learning front-end framework (ReactJS) to integrate with back-end technology.
-- 👯 I’m looking to collaborate on .NET related projects.
+I am Gan Hong Jian, have a working experience of around 3 years and is passionate for projects involving automation and security.
 - 📫 How to reach me: hj@ganhj.dev

 <!--